Fangzhenxuan/UncertaintySR/README.md

 ## Acknowledgements
-The codes are based on [MANet](https://github.com/JingyunLiang/MANet) [1].
-Please also follow their licenses.
-Thanks for their great works.
+The codes are built on [MANet](https://github.com/JingyunLiang/MANet) [1].
+We thank the authors for sharing their codes.

 ## References
 [1] Liang, Jingyun, et al. "Mutual affine network for spatially variant kernel estimation in blind image super-resolution."
 Proceedings of the IEEE/CVF International Conference on Computer Vision.
 2021.